chronoDave/Doombox/packages/doombox-electron/README.md

 - `icon`: Doombox' default icon (large image key)
 - `paused`: Icon when Doombox is paused (small image key)
 - `playing`: Icon when Doombox is playing (small image key)

-Custom assets can be defined in `imageKey`.
-This key must be equal to a valid MP3 metadata tag (such as `genre` or `title`).
-Doombox will expose the value of the tag to RPC.

-Example:

-`imageKey: 'genre'`

-Metadata genre equals to `Electro`, the key sent to RPC will be equal to `Electro`.

 ## Persistent Data